MarginallyClever/NodeGraphCore/README.md

 ![img](preview-for-github.png)

+Data-flow programming is aesthetically pleasing, greatly reduces the chance of syntax error, and empowering for people that are not fluent in the archaic syntax of text-only languages.

 ### Features

 - Parallel operation: Nodes are not directed or forced to run.
 There is little danger of large networks overflowing the stack.